The-Developing-Developers/roman-numerals-converter-qt/README.md

 ## Version 2.1.0

 The conversion algorithm has been improved with respect to version 2.0.0, replacing the `QMap`s with a single `QVector` of `QPair`s.

+## Version 2.2.0

+Adds the possibility to start the conversion by pressing the `ENTER` key.